pluginsGLPI/telegrambot/CONTRIBUTING.md

 </table>

 Inserting comment in source code for doxygen.
-Result : full doc for variables, functions, classes...
+Result: full doc for variables, functions, classes...

-STATE : accepted
+STATE: accepted

-TODO : check all source code
+TODO: check all source code

 <a name="quotes-double-quotes"></a>